William P. MacCracken Jr.: Biography

 In 1929, he helped to draft key safety standards and regulations that became part of the 1930 Air Mail Act.
 MacCracken then returned to his private law practice, where he continued to be involved in the growth of commercial aviation by representing many major airlines.
-For that reason Postmaster General Walter F. Brown asked him to preside over what was later scandalized as the Spoils Conference, to work out an agreement between the carriers and the Post office to consolidate air mail routes into transcontinental networks operated by the best-equipped and financially stable companies.
+For that reason Postmaster General Walter F. Brown asked him to preside over what was later described as the Spoils Conference, to work out an agreement between the carriers and the Post office to consolidate air mail routes into transcontinental networks operated by the best-equipped and financially stable companies.
 This relationship left both exposed to charges of favoritism.

 Fulton Lewis had collected material indicating collusion of the airlines, and Senator Hugo Black used Lewis' research as he began his investigation into impropriety.